A python simulation engine for System Dynamics & Agent based models

 System Dynamics and Agent-based Modeling in Python

-The Business Prototyping Toolkit for Python (BPTK-Py) is a computational modeling framework that enables you to build simulation models using System Dynamics (SD) and/or agent-based modeling (ABM) and manage simulation scenarios with ease.
+The Business Prototyping Toolkit for Python (BPTK-Py) is a computational modeling framework that enables you to build simulation models using System Dynamics (SD) and/or agent-based modeling (ABM) natively in Python and manage simulation scenarios with ease.

-The best way to get started with BPTK-Py is our tutorial, which contains a number of simulation models and Jupyter notebooks to get you started – you can clone or download the tutorial from our git repository on Github.
+The best way to get started with BPTK-Py is our tutorial, which contains a number of simulation models and Jupyter notebooks that illustrate how to use BPTK.
+You can clone or download the tutorial from our git repository on Github.

 - The BPTK-Py framework supports System Dynamics models in XMILE Format, native SD models using a domain-specific language for System Dynamics (SD DSL) and native Agent-based models.
 You can also build hybrid SD-ABM-Models natively in Python.